Welcome to Morris Library Government Documents website!

 Click here to learn more about what federal depository library program is and what it can do for you.

 Summer 2016: The US Government provides hundreds of free models that are ready to 3D print.
 They have everything from a model of the Hubble Telescope to a model of the Zika Virus.
-Morris Library is organizing travling exhibits and workshops on free US government resources for 3D printing during Summer 2016.
-Stay tuned!
+Morris Library has travling exhibits and workshops on free US government resources for 3D printing during Summer 2016.

 Four starting points for anyone to find free Federal government information on just about any topic. (click on "slide presentation" or "audio transcript") Charles E. Malone.
 FDLP Academy Presentation.
 April 19th, 2016.

 Want to search your own government documents?
 Go to http://libguides.lib.siu.edu/search to get started.

 What is govinfo? govinfo is GPO's beta website that will eventually replace the FDsys website.
 The availability of this new website has no impact on the content, metadata, preservation repository, application of digital signatures, or any other back end processing of the content.
 This means all content available through this site is the same content you would get through the FDsys website.
 Simply put, govinfo is the new front door to accessing the same content and it is available at www.govinfo.gov.

 a new modern look and feel,

 two new ways to browse content: alphabetically and by category,

 more options for sharing pages and content on social media.